 - With a Child theme - this option is for those who want to use one of the existing themes from StudioPress which has been created using the framework.
 This option is typically suited for those who would like to short-cut the development process of a theme from scratch and design their website on a theme which been built already.
 This option is available for the starting price of $99.95 up to $129.95 and comes with all the benefits of the framework, plus one child theme.

-- Pro-Plus All-Theme Package - this option is the one which makes the most sense for web designers, developers and agencies who develop websites as part of their own services.
+- Pro-Plus All-Theme Package - this option is the one that makes the most sense for web designers, developers and agencies who develop websites as part of their services.
 This comes will all current Genesis framework child themes (more than 40) together with access to ANY additional themes which will be released in the future, of course, besides the actual plugin itself.
 If you had to quantify this value, it would be more than $1200 worth of themes.
-This option is available for the price of $499.95 and is clearly the one which offers the most value.
+This option is available for the price of $499.95 and is the one that offers the most value.

 Best Genesis Framework Child Themes

-Now that we've reviewed the actual product, we're going to have a look at a number of Genesis framework themes, developed both by StudioPress and by 3rd party vendors which are available for download as of now.
+Now that we've reviewed the actual product, we're going to have a look at some Genesis framework themes, developed both by StudioPress and by 3rd party vendors which are available for download as of now.